This post contains affiliate links.

 We all know what’s it’s like to set and goal and never reach it (more than 90% of New Year’s Resolutions fail).
 After all, it’s hard to keep track of everything in your head.
 One way to prioritize your goals is to use an effective tool to track your goal progress.
 Finding a system that works for you is absolutely essential in achieving the goals you set for yourself.

-I loved using my Unbound Planner last year to setup and track my progress on my goals.
+I love using my Day Designer to setup and track my progress on my goals.
 The layouts are smart and versatile, which makes it incredibly easy to track and achieve any type of goal.
 Whether they are weekly, monthly, or annual goals, you can keep track of all of them in one place.
-[For a detailed video review of the planner, click here!]

 Deciding what your goals should be can be a challenge.
 With this list of 100 monthly goal ideas, you’ll be inspired to be intentional with the goals you set for yourself.
 Working towards being the best version of yourself starts with letting your purpose guide you.